 8

-After this step, you will include edges in the MST such that the included edge would not form a cycle in your tree structure.
-The first edge that you will pick is edge EF, as it has a minimum edge weight that is 2.
+After this step, you will include edges in the MST so that the included edge does not form a cycle in your tree structure.
+The first edge you will pick is edge EF, with a minimum edge weight of 2.

 Edge_EF_Insertion.